The entire process happens rapidly.

 Violent tornadoes account for less than 2% of the total but they cause 65-70% of all tornado deaths in the U.S. (since 1950).

-Tornadoes can occur anywhere thunderstorms can occur on a frequent basis, such as Australia, Bangladesh, Canada, Germany, and the United Kingdom.
-The United States, with over 1,200 tornadoes per year, enjoys the most prolific supercell and tornadic environment in the world.
+Tornadoes can occur anywhere thunderstorms can occur on a frequent basis, such as Australia, Bangladesh, Canada, Germany, and the United Kingdom, however, most occur in the United States.
+The United States, has over 1,200 tornadoes per year, enjoys the most prolific supercell and tornadic environment in the world.

-Most significant is the consistent, lengthy tornado season found within the Great Plains region from March until June – the infamous “tornado alley.”
+Most tornadoes happen in the lengthy tornado season found within the Great Plains region from March until June – the infamous “tornado alley.”
+In this area, storms are caused when dry cold air moving south from Canada meets warm moist air travelling north from the Gulf of Mexico.
 Quite often, those tornadoes are large and violent.
 The U.S. has played host to roughly 600 EF4 (winds exceeding 165 mph / 267 kph) and 60 EF-5 (winds exceeding 200 mph / 322 kph) tornadoes since 1950, far more than anywhere else.

-Why Does Tornado Alley Have so Many Storms?
+Why is Tornado Alley so Prone to Tornadoes?

 Meanwhile, air arriving from the west of tornado alley originates in the Rocky Mountains.
 The dry, mountain air slides down the slopes and pushes eastward into the Great Plains, forming what is known as the “dryline.”
 The air on the west side resembles scorched desert air and often includes large areas of blowing dust.
 On the east side of the dryline exists ample warm, humid air that reminds one of a swampy coastline.